Actifio/ActPowerCLI/README.md

 ## Slot Management

-Sometimes it be necessary to modidy the number of slots allocated to certain job types.
+Sometimes it may be necessary to modify the number of slots allocated to certain job types.
 Slots are used as a pacing mechanism.
-For each job type there is resserved number of slots which guarantees at least that many of that job can start and then a maximum number for each job type.
+For each job type there is resserved number of slots which guarantees at least that many of that jobtype can start.
+Then there is a maximum slot count for each job type.
 To see all slot settings use this command:
 ```
 udsinfo getparameter |select *slot*
 ```
-For a job type to exceed its reserved count and get to its maximum count, we need unused and unreserved slots to be available.  you can see the count of unreserved slots with this command:
+For a job type to exceed its reserved count and get to its maximum count, we need unreserved slots to be available.
+You can see the value of unreserved slots with this command:
 ```
 PS /home/avw_google_com>  udsinfo getparameter -param unreservedslots